Mentalab-hub/explore-mobile-app-release/README.md

 - For iOS, we provide an app file on request.

 ## Usage:
-Please note that currently the app only supports 8 channel Mentalab Explore Pro 8 channel device at 250Hz.
+Please note that currently this app only supports Mentalab Explore Pro 8 channel device at 250Hz.

 - Scan nearby Explore Devices.
 - Visualize impedance data.